Wordhunt

 Wordhunt was a national appeal run by the Oxford English Dictionary, looking for earlier evidence of the use of 50 words and phrases in the English language.
 New evidence found by members of the public in response to the appeal appears in the Oxford English Dictionary.
-The appeal is a companion to the BBC2 television series Balderdash and Piffle.
+The appeal is a companion to the BBC2 television series Balderdash and Piffle, presented by Victoria Coren and Archie Baron.

+Background

+The dictionary has appealed to the public for word usages since James A. H. Murray's first sought contributors in 1879, and the then editor-at-large Jesse Sheidlower said in 2007 that he considers the modern Wordhunt to fall within the same tradition.
+Then chief editor John Simpson and Archie Baron, one of the presenters, explained that viewers could search such sources as football fanzines and programmes, vinyl records, film dialogue, school newspapers, diaries and private letters that dictionary editors found difficult to access.

 First Wordhunt

-The first Wordhunt was launched in 2005 by the Oxford English Dictionary and the BBC and resulted in the OED updating the entries of 34 words and phrases, featured in the first series of Balderdash and Piffle broadcast in early 2006.
+The first Wordhunt was launched in 2005 by the Oxford English Dictionary and the BBC and resulted in the OED updating the entries of 34 words and phrases, featured in the first series of Balderdash and Piffle, broadcast in early 2006.
+These included the "99 ice-cream", "bomber jacket", the "full monty" and "ploughman's lunch".

 The 50 words and phrases were: